https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-On the basis of the law of conservati4pbdyh+ l0rk1 on of angular momentum, discuss why a helicopter must have more than one rotor (or propeller).
-Discuss one or more ways the second hby4d+p rlk 10propeller can operate to keep the helicopter stable.
+On the basis of the law of conservation of angular momentum, discaxvfmqr3k3b3t6 0y 2 zuss why a helic3q0 y avfb t3zkmx26r3opter must have more than one rotor (or propeller).
+Discuss one or more ways the second propeller can operate to keep the helicopter stable.

 Correct Answer: